eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 - **Infrastructure Analysis**: Explore the relationship between EV adoption and the availability of charging infrastructure.
 - **Political Landscape**: See how EV adoption correlates with political trends and legislative districts.
 - **Customizable Filters**: Users can select different legislative districts for a more tailored analysis.
+- **Chart Options**: Within some major topics, users can choose from various chart types to gain deeper insights.

 ## How to Access the Dashboard